 What Dr. Birnbaum calls “the old story” of schizophrenia was a grim one.
 But thanks to early intervention programs there is a new story that recovery is possible.
 These programs are designed, as he puts it, “to stop mental illness in its tracks before it has a chance to take over somebody’s life.”

-To find an early treatment center near you, check out the list of programs around the country compiled by Partners 4 Strong Minds, a group that aims to fight stigma surrounding psychosis and encourage more young people to get early treatment.
+To find a treatment center near you, check out the list of programs around the country compiled by Strong 365, a group that aims to fight stigma surrounding psychosis and encourage more young people to get early treatment.

 A psychotic break is when someone loses touch with reality.
 A person experiencing a psychotic break will become less engaged with what’s happening around them as they become preoccupied with what’s happening internally.
 Someone experiencing delusions, hallucinations, and disorganized speech may be going through a psychotic break.